open-gpdb/gpdb/gpdb-doc/markdown/install_guide/install_gpdb.html.md

     $ SSHPASS=<password> sshpass -e ssh-copy-id smdw
     ```

-4. In the `gpadmin` home directory, create a file named `hostfile_exkeys` that has the machine configured host names and host addresses \(interface names\) for each host in your Greenplum system \(coordinator, standby coordinator, and segment hosts\).
+4. In the `gpadmin` home directory, create a file named `hostfile_exkeys` that has the machine configured host names and host addresses \(interface names\) for each host in your Greenplum system \(master, standby master, and segment hosts\).
 Make sure there are no blank lines or extra spaces.
 Check the `/etc/hosts` file on your systems for the correct host names to use for your environment.
-For example, if you have a coordinator, standby coordinator, and three segment hosts with two unbonded network interfaces per host, your file would look something like this:
+For example, if you have a master, standby master, and three segment hosts with two unbonded network interfaces per host, your file would look something like this:

     ```
     mdw